NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/authorization-server.md

 We want to check if a given user has access to it.
 It is accomplished based on permissions.
 In our case default permission is applied to default resource type. *"Default Permission"* is based on policy named - *"Require Admin Role"*.
 This policy checks if a user has *"Admin"* realm role.

-Here is how to do it from code:
+Here is how to use `AuthorizationBuilder` to define policy for a protected resource:

 <<< @/../tests/Keycloak.AuthServices.IntegrationTests/AuthorizationServerPolicyTests.cs#RequireProtectedResource_DefaultResource_Verified